xdmnl/api-documentation/source/includes/_endpoints.md

   ]
 }
 ```
-Lists all the conversations with a contact in reverse chronological order (newest first).
+Lists all the conversations with a contact in reverse chronological order (most recently updated first).

 ### HTTP Request